Vidito/vidinlp/README.md

 # VidiNLP

 VidiNLP is a simple, modern, and fast NLP library built on top of spaCy.
-It provides easy-to-use functions for common NLP tasks such as tokenization, lemmatization, n-gram extraction, sentiment analysis, text cleaning, and keyword extraction.
+It provides easy-to-use functions for common NLP tasks such as tokenization, lemmatization, n-gram extraction, sentiment analysis, text cleaning, keyword extraction, emotion analysis, topic modelling, document similarity.

+VidiNLP was built by Dr. Vahid Niamadpour, an applied linguist based in Norway, as a hobby.

+For exmotion analysis (not sentiment analusis), VidiNLP makes use of the NRC emotion lexicon, created by [Dr Saif M. Mohammad at the National Research Council Canada.](https://www.saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) "

 ## Installation